Online unit clustering in higher dimensions: Lower bound for online Unit Covering in

 The following theorem extends a result from~\cite{CZ09} from $d=1$ to higher dimensions.

-\begin{theorem} The competitive ratio of every deterministic online algorithm (with an adaptive deterministic adversary) for \textsc{Unit Covering} in $\RR^d$ under the $L_{\infty}$ norm is at least $2^d$ for every $d \geq 1$. \end{theorem} The lower bound $2^d$ in Theorem~\ref{thm:2^d} cannot be improved; as such, \texttt{Algorithm Grid} is optimal in this setting. \begin{proof} Consider a deterministic online algorithm $\alg$.
-We present an input instance $\sigma$ for $\alg$ and for which the solution $\alg(\sigma)$ is at least $2^d$ times $\opt(\sigma)$.
+\begin{theorem} The competitive ratio of every deterministic online algorithm for \textsc{Unit Covering} in $\RR^d$ under the $L_{\infty}$ norm is at least $2^d$ for every $d \geq 1$. \end{theorem} Recall that \texttt{Algorithm Grid} attains a competitive ratio of $2^d$.
+As such, \texttt{Algorithm Grid} is optimal in this setting, and the lower bound in Theorem~\ref{thm:2^d} cannot be improved. \begin{proof} Consider a deterministic online algorithm $\alg$ for \textsc{Unit Covering} in $\RR^d$.
+We present an input instance $\sigma$ for which the solution $\alg(\sigma)$ is at least $2^d$ times $\opt(\sigma)$.
 In particular, $\sigma$ consists of $2^d$ points in $\mathbb{R}^d$ that fit in a unit cube, hence $\opt(\sigma)=1$, and we show that $\alg$ is required to place a new unit cube for each point in $\sigma$.
-Our proof works like a two player game, played by Alice and Bob.
+Our proof works like a two player game between Alice and Bob.
 Here, Alice is presenting points to Bob, one at a time.
 If a new cube is required, Bob (who plays the role of the algorithm) decides where to place it.
 Alice tries to force Bob to place as many new cubes as possible by presenting the points in a smart way.
 Bob tries to place new cubes in a way such that they may cover other points presented by Alice in the future, thereby reducing the need of placing new cubes quite often.